dmitry-ivanov/laravel-console-logger/README.md

 ## Auto saving to database

 Another cool feature available for you is auto saving notifications to database.
-Disabled by default, and available for you.
+Disabled by default.

 To enable it just override `enableNotificationDbStoring` method.
 By default, you'll get `iclogger_notifications` table with all required notifications information, which if fine for the most cases.